-a student who completes at least seventy-five (75) clock hours of documented community service in grades nine (9) through twelve (12) at any certified service agency or a part of a service-learning school program shall receive one (1) Career Focus credit.

-CORE: Sixteen (16) units

-English: four (4) units -9th, 10th, 11th, and 12th

-Oral Communications: one-half (1/2) unit

-Mathematics: four (4) units

-- Algebra or its equivalent 1 unit - Geometry or its equivalent 1 unit

-All math units must build on the base of algebra and geometry knowledge and skills.

-(Comparable concurrent credit college courses may be substituted where applicable)

-A computer science flex credit may be taken in the place of a math credit beyond Algebra I and Geometry

-A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.
+- Algebra or its equivalent 1 unit - Geometry or its equivalent 1 unit - All math units must build on the base of algebra and geometry knowledge and skills. - (Comparable concurrent credit college courses may be substituted where applicable) - A computer science flex credit may be taken in the place of a math credit beyond Algebra I and Geometry - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.

-Science: three (3) units

-- DESE approved biology 1 credit;

-- DESE approved physical science 1 credit; and

-- A third unit that is either:

-An additional science credit approved by DESE; or

-A computer science flex credit may be taken in the place of a third science credit.
+- a.
+DESE approved biology 1 credit; - b.
+DESE approved physical science 1 credit; and - c.
+A third unit that is either: - An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.

-Social Studies: three (3) units Civics one-half (1⁄2) unit World history, one (1) unit American History, one (1) unit Other social studies - one-half (1⁄2) unit
+- Civics one-half (1⁄2) unit

+- World history, one (1) unit

+- American History, one (1) unit

+- Other social studies one-half (1⁄2) unit